 While the title catches the eye and builds interest, it isn’t likely to make sales for you all by itself.
 The title will get people to click, but what they find afterwards is the determining factor in whether your book sells or not.

 Yes, at some point they will probably look at the total number of reviews and how the book ranks.
 They may even take time to read a few of the reviews.
-But none of that will matter if they first aren’t satisfied with what is written in the book description.
+But none of that will matter if they first aren’t satisfied with what is written in your Amazon book description.

 Bringing the Back to the Front

-You’re writing essentially what would be the back cover copy of a traditional, paper book.
+When writing your Kindle book description, you’re writing essentially what would be the back cover copy of a traditional, paper book.
 Go to your bookshelf and pick up any book.
 Flip it over to the back cover and you’ll most likely see what I’m talking about.

 Here’s my formula for writing Kindle book descriptions for fiction and nonfiction books.